Azure/azure-cli/README.rst

     curl http://azure-cli-nightly.cloudapp.net/install | bash

-Note: this will be the latest nightly builds.
+Note: This will install the latest nightly builds.

 If you get errors on install with cffi or cryptography such as the examples below, install libssl-dev, libffi-dev and python3-dev by typing:

 .. code:: shell

     sudo apt-get update
     sudo apt-get install -y libssl-dev libffi-dev python3-dev

-Example Errors:
+**Example Errors**

 .. code:: shell